 9.10 Only members with voting rights as defined in Rule 3.1 shall vote at any meeting of the Club.
 Other members may attend, but are not entitled to vote.

 9.11 Voting, except upon the election of members of the Committee, shall be by the show of hands.

 9.12 Members may vote by post on any resolution before a General Meeting.
+Postal votes must be received by the Secretary prior to the day of the meeting.
 Postal votes must be on the proper form obtainable from the Secretary and be received by the Secretary 24 hours before the day of the General Meeting.

 9.13 In the case of an equality of votes the Chairman shall have a second or casting vote, on any matter other than the election of members of the Committee.

 9.14 On any resolution properly put to a meeting of the Club relating to the creation, repeal, or amendment of any Rule of the Club such Rule shall not be created, repealed or amended except by a two thirds majority of the votes cast.

 10. DISSOLUTION OF THE CLUB

 10.1 If upon the winding up or dissolution of the Club, there remains, after satisfaction of all debts and liabilities, any property whatsoever, the same shall not be paid to or distributed amongst the members of the Club but may be: a) Given or transferred to a registered CASC b) Given or transferred to a charity.